 Executive Master of Natural Resources (XMNR)

-The Executive Master of Natural Resources (XMNR) is an accelerated graduate degree program for working professionals that takes place over three semesters within one year.
+The Executive Master of Natural Resources (XMNR) is an accelerated graduate degree program for professionals that takes place over three semesters within one year.
 The program is taught as a hybrid of in-person/virtual meetings* and online individual and small-group work.
 Students gather on campus in the Washington, D.C. metro area five times a year for three-day interactive study weekends, convene six times virtually for two-day meetings, and participate in a 10-day Global Study trip.
-XMNR students typically have demanding full-time jobs, which is why our curriculum is designed to help them improve their performance at work, advance their careers, and have greater impact in the world.

 Our innovative, interdisciplinary curriculum focuses on the theme of “leadership for sustainability” in the context of climate change.
-We believe that everyone can lead from where they are, to have greater influence and bring innovation to the workplace and their communities at local to global scales.
+We believe that everyone can have greater influence and bring innovation to the workplace and their communities at local to global scales, regardless of job title.
 We teach practical knowledge and skills that students can apply and practice at work to improve their performance immediately.
 We have a proven track record of success helping students achieve their career change and advancement goals.
 Contact us to learn how we can help you accomplish your goals.

 Expand your professional network

 Although the Virginia Tech Center for Leadership in Global Sustainability campus is located just outside of Washington, D.C., our students come from all over the country and internationally.
 Class meetings are designed with work schedules and travel needs in mind.
 We provide lodging and meals during our weekend meetings, so that students can make the most of their time focusing on coursework and building connections.

-The map below highlights some of the many locations where our students and alumni live and work.
+The map below highlights some of the many locations where our students and alums live and work.

 Subjects of Study